dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church is constructed from red and grey sandstone and incorporates some large blocks from the Roman city of Wroxeter.

-The name Atcham is a contraction of Attingham, meaning "the home of Eata's people".
+The name Atcham is a contraction of Attingham, meaning 'the home of Eata's people'.
 ![](../1shropshire/assets/images/churches/2020-01-12_15_47_21_DSC_6211_DxO.jpg)
 - Sub-Image: 2020-01-12_15_52_57_DSC_6218_DxO.jpg
 - Sub-Image: 2020-01-12_15_55_16_DSC_6223_DxO.jpg